This post was last updated on 24 January, 2026.

 If you’re a money nerd like me, you’ll love creating your own little “holiday” for it – Money Day!
 I originally got this concept from J.D.
 Roth’s blog, Get Rich Slowly.
 Our annual Money Day has evolved over the years, but it’s a great forcing function to keep us on track financially.

-This also serves as an excuse for me to nerd out and annoy my lovely wife with money talk for a day.
+This also gives me an excuse to nerd out and annoy my lovely wife with money talk for a day.
 To be clear, she plays a huge role in Money Day and our financial success – she just doesn’t like talking about money like I do.
+Bottom line, you can’t afford NOT to take some time to plan out your personal finances.

 Pick a Date for Money Day

-The first thing you need to do is pick a date to have Money Day.
-We usually pick a day I have off, like the 4-day weekend for Martin Luther King Jr. Day (our scheduled day this year is 12 January).
-We want to make sure it’s at a time when my wife and I won’t have any distractions and can take care of things (and a weekend so she can have wine).
+The first thing you need to do is pick a date for Money Day.
+We used to pick a day I have off, like the 4-day weekend for Martin Luther King Jr. Day.
+We want to make sure it’s at a time when my wife and I won’t have any distractions and can take care of things.

 We break it up into smaller meetings sometimes as well.
 In previous years, when our to-do list was longer, we might actually spread money day over a couple days or even weeks.
-Now we’re in a habit and routine, so most tasks are just checking progress and making smaller adjustments.
+Now we’re in a routine, so most tasks are just about checking progress and making smaller adjustments.

 Have a Money Day Agenda and Structure

 I always prepare an agenda and make a separate Money Day folder on my computer for each year.
-This helps me to get everything organized and ready so we’re making the most of Money Day.
-Also, my wife has a low-tolerance for me nerding out about money, so I need to be efficient and avoid giving her “money burn out.”
+This helps me to get everything organized and ready to make the most of Money Day.
+Also, my wife has a low tolerance for me nerding out about money, so I need to be efficient and avoid giving her “money burnout.”

-I actually keep a Word document throughout the year and add/take away topics from the previous year.
-This way it only takes me a few minutes to an hour to get the agenda ready.
-I’ll touch base with my wife and see if there’s any concerns or items she wants to discuss.
+I actually keep a Word document throughout the year and add or remove topics from the previous year.
+This only takes me a few minutes to an hour to prepare the agenda.
+I’ll touch base with my wife and see if there are any concerns or items she wants to discuss.

-If you don’t have anything like this, you can always use my free Get Started Checklist ™ to use as a guide.
+If you don’t have anything like this, you can always use my free Get Started Checklist ™ as a guide.
+You can download the checklist and my “Mother of All Financial Spreadsheets (MOAFSP) here (or use the buttons below).

 Big Ticket Items for Money Day